Payment Options

 Call 211, which routes you to the local agency that can help.
 You can also contact your county veteran’s office, Community Action program, Job & Family Services, Salvation Army, or local church for assistance.
 A one-time assistance payment with heating bills is also available through the HEAP program.

-What is the generation and transmission charge?
+What is the generation and transmission (G&T) charge?

-What is a distribution charge?
+What is a “Service Availability Charge”?

 Nope—we’ve just “unbundled” your bill so you can see how much each component of electric service costs.